Online stochastic gradient descent on non-convex losses from high-dimensional inference: Applications to some important inference problems

-Another important class of examples are the spiked matrix model of PCA \cite{johnstone2000distribution} and tensor PCA \cite{MR14}.
+Another important class of examples are the spiked matrix and tensor models (also referred to as tensor PCA) \cite{johnstone2000distribution,Peche06,MR14}.
 Here we are given $M=\alpha N$ i.i.d.\ observations $(Y^\ell)$ of a rank 1 $p$-tensor on $\R^N$ corrupted by additive noise:

 where $(J^{\ell})$ are i.i.d.\ copies of $p$-tensors with i.i.d.\ entries of mean zero and variance one, and $\lambda$ is a signal-to-noise parameter.
 The goal in these problems is to infer the vector $v_0\in \mathbb R^N : \|v_0\|=1$.
 A standard approach to inferring $v_0$ is by optimizing the following $\ell^2$ loss: